Clotted cream: Description

 Clotted cream has been described as having a "nutty, cooked milk" flavour, and a "rich sweet flavour" with a texture that is grainy, sometimes with oily globules on the crusted surface.
-It is a thick cream, with a very high fat content (a minimum of 55 per cent, but an average of 64 per cent).
-For comparison, the fat content of single cream is only 18 per cent.
+It is a thick cream, with a very high fat content (a minimum of 55%, but an average of 64%).
+For comparison, the fat content of single cream is only 18%.

 According to the UK Food Standards Agency, clotted cream provides 586 kcal per 100 g.

 History

 Originally made by farmers to reduce the amount of waste from their milk, clotted cream has become so deep-rooted in the culture of southwest Britain that it is embedded as part of the region's tourist attractions.
 While there is no doubt of its strong and long association with Cornwall and Devon, it is not clear how ancient its origins are.